Freelancing on the side, image of a woman doing taxes | Crunch

 Working out income tax: an example for 2024/25

-Your Income Tax is always calculated on total earnings, so you’ll have to pay tax on amounts above the Personal Allowance for your combined income from employment and sole trader profits (from self-employment).
+Your Income Tax is always calculated on total earnings, so you’ll have to pay tax on amounts above the Personal Allowance for your combined income from employment and sole trader profits (from freelancing).
 It’s important to realise that if your sole trader profits push your total earnings into a higher tax band, you’ll have to pay the higher rate.

 Remember: your employer will automatically deduct tax from your income related to employment – so you’ll have to inform HMRC during Self-Assessment and they’ll work out the appropriate income tax minus the employment tax you have already repaid.